christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 	* I could normalize the raw counts to TPM - see https://statquest.org/2015/07/09/rpkm-fpkm-and-tpm-clearly-explained/ and https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html - but word on Biostars is that DESeq2 counts are at least as good, if not better, so there's no reason to write the extra code.

 - [ ] If the DESeq2 normalized counts still show a strong batch effect, run ComBat and test again.
+	* If the batches are still problematic, probably have to analyze Retina 6 and Retina 7 separately.
+Can try GFOLD for getting gene rankings.

 ### DESeq2
+- [ ] Set RFZ as "control" and other tissues as other conditions to analyze data together?
+See https://www.biostars.org/p/110266/